 You have a unique medical history.
-Therefore, it is essential to talk with your doctor or healthcare provider about your personal risk factors and/or experience with bladder cancer.
+Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with bladder cancer.
 By talking openly and regularly with your doctor, you can take an active role in your care.

-Do I have any specific risk factors for bladder cancer?How much of a risk of developing bladder cancer do I face?Are there any risk factors that I can change?
+Do I have any specific risk factors for bladder cancer?Are there any risk factors that I can change?

 What makes you think I might have bladder cancer?How can we determine whether or not I have bladder cancer?Can you explain the tests I need?How accurate are the test results?What parts of the body are involved in my case?
 Is it restricted to the bladder?